 - Coronary heart disease, heart attacks and their effects on the heart.

-- Identifying areas of the heart muscle that would benefit from angioplasty or coronary artery bypass surgery.
+- Areas of the heart muscle that would benefit from angioplasty or coronary artery bypass surgery.

 - Bone imaging for cancer metastases.

-- Map normal human brain and heart function.
+- Mapping normal human brain and heart function.

 How do I prepare for my exam?